terchris/shadow-brreg/README.md

 When you omit the -d parameter the container will run in the foreground and you can see what is going on.
 Pressing control C will stop the container.

+Fix: 2023-02-15 - using json as input to the database Using excel as input was not just slow.
+It also dropped important data [notes-json2csv](app/shadow/src/notes-json2cvs-conversion.md).
+I have now changed the import to use json as input.
+This is much faster and no data is lost.
+Using the node pacage jscon2csv enabled me to get rid of the python script that was used to convert json to csv.

-The first time you start the container it will download an excel file (enheter_alle.xlsx) from Brønnøysundregistrene (brreg.no).
-The file is 195 MB in size.
-The download will take some time depending on your internet connection. brreg.no uses the proprietary Microsoft format xlsx.
-In order to import the file into the database it must be converted to the open format CSV.
-This also takes some time.
+The first time you start the container it will download compressed json file (enheter_alle.json.gz) from Brønnøysundregistrene (brreg.no).
+The file is 91 MB in size.
+The download will take some time depending on your internet connection.
+After deecompresing the file it is 1.1GB in size.
+So make sure you have diskspace.
+The json file is then converted to csv and imported to the database.
+This takes some time.
-It would have a lot easyer for all of us if brreg.no had used the open format CSV and compressed the file.
+The temp files are deleted after the import is done.

 1. Containers are started as defined in the docker-compose.yml file
-2. The script [shadow-init.sh](shadow-init.sh) is downloaded and executed inside the containerThe script installs programs, download data, converts to CSV, and imports to the database.
+2. The script [shadow-init.sh](shadow-init_json.sh) is downloaded and executed inside the container.
+The script installs programs, download data, converts to CSV, and imports to the database.
 [This is the log from the initial startup of shadow-brreg system](initial-startup-log.md)

 ## Start the container